Mariannette Miller-Meeks

 Mariannette Jane Miller-Meeks (née: Miller; born September 6, 1955) is an American physician and politician who has served as a U.S. representative from Iowa since 2021.
-A member of the Republican Party, she represents the state's 1st congressional district.
-Her district, numbered as the 2nd district in her first term, includes most of Iowa's southeastern quadrant, including Davenport, Bettendorf, Burlington, and Iowa City.
-Miller-Meeks previously served as the Iowa state senator from the 41st district from 2019 to 2021.
+Her district, numbered the 2nd from 2021 to 2023 and the 1st since 2023, includes most of Iowa's southeastern quadrant, including Davenport, Bettendorf, Burlington, and Iowa City.
+Previously, Miller-Meeks served as in the Iowa Senate from 2019 to 2021.
+She is a member of the Republican Party.

-Miller-Meeks ran three unsuccessful campaigns for the U.S. House against Dave Loebsack.
-When Loebsack retired in 2020, she ran again and defeated Rita Hart by a margin of six votes.
-She was reelected in 2022 by a margin of nearly seven percentage points, and won a third term in a very close race in 2024.
+Miller-Meeks ran three unsuccessful campaigns for the U.S. House in 2008, 2010, and 2014.
+She ran again for the seat in 2020, winning by six votes (a margin of 0.002%).
+She was reelected in 2022 by a margin of nearly 7%, and was reelected in 2024 by a 0.29% margin after winning a closer-than-expected Republican primary.

+She is a member of the moderate Republican Governance Group.

 Early life and education

-Mariannette Jane Miller-Meeks was born in Herlong, California on September 6, 1955.

-A first-generation college student, Miller-Meeks earned a Bachelor of Science in nursing from Texas Christian University in 1976, a Master of Science in education from the University of Southern California in 1980, and a Doctor of Medicine from University of Texas Health Science Center at San Antonio in 1986.
+Mariannette Jane Miller-Meeks was born in Herlong, California, on September 6, 1955.
+She earned a Bachelor of Science in nursing from Texas Christian University in 1976, a Master of Science in education from the University of Southern California in 1980, and a Doctor of Medicine from University of Texas Health Science Center at San Antonio in 1986.

 Career before politics

-Miller-Meeks enlisted in the United States Army at the age of 18, in 1974, serving as a nurse until 1982.
-Starting in 1983, she became a member of the United States Army Reserve and retired at the rank of lieutenant colonel in 2000.
+Miller-Meeks joined active duty in the United States Army in 1976, serving until 1982.
+Starting in 1983, she became a member of the United States Army Reserve and retired in 2000.

 Miller-Meeks operated a private ophthalmology practice in Ottumwa, Iowa, until 2008.
 She served as the first female president of the Iowa Medical Society.
 She was the first woman in twenty years to be a faculty member of the University of Iowa's department of ophthalmology and visual sciences, and worked as a representative from Iowa to the American Academy of Ophthalmology.

 In 2010, Republican Governor Terry Branstad appointed Miller-Meeks director of the Iowa Department of Public Health which she led until 2013; she resigned in 2014 to run for Congress.